1986 Brisbane Rugby League season

-The 1986 Brisbane Rugby League premiership was the 77th season of Brisbane's semi-professional rugby league football competition.
+The 1986 Brisbane Rugby League premiership was the 77th season of Brisbane's professional rugby league football competition.
 Nine teams from across Brisbane competed for the premiership, which culminated in a grand final match between the Wynnum-Manly and Past Brothers clubs.
+The season was notable as premiers Wynnum-Manly became the first club to complete a "grand slam" of all four major titles in a single BRL season, winning the pre-season competition, the Winfield State League, the Woolies Trophy (contested between the two sides leading the Winfield premiership at the end of the first round-robin), and the Winfield Cup premiership itself.